NWChemEx/TAMM/dox/IndexSpaces.md

 TiledIndexSpace& N = tis_mo("all");
 ```

-- **[Dependent index space]** An index space can depend on other tiled index spaces.
+- **[Dependent index space]** An index space can depend on other index spaces.
 In this case, the index space becomes a relation that, given a specific value of its dependent index spaces, returns an index space.
 ```c++
 // Creating index spaces MO and Atom
 // Note: constructor details are ommitted